speloqu24/Password_Generator/README.md

 The main function that runs is the "passwordGen" function.
 This function runs all of the scope variables, confirms, conditions and loops needed to create a final result to the user.

+# Error Conditioning

+Throughout the JS I have placed a few conditions to run for errors.
+One of those conditions is if the user doesn't choose anything to be included in their password, if this is the case the alert "Please enter a password criteria" will pop up!
+Another conidition is one to ensure that there will be at least one character from the selected criteria included.
+Without this we run the chance of including many of the same items in a single array.

 # Screenshots-

 <img src="Assets/ScreenShots/PickNumber.png" width = "500">